lee2sman/everyday/README.md

 i coded up an amateur 1-dimensional hunt the wumpis (which i call wimpis) for hardware, the microbit, and an emulated version here that works in the browser
 126-128
 some tests with hands. don't mind me.
+129
+um i just needed something to pick a card any card